Kettle

-A kettle, sometimes called a tea kettle or teakettle, is a type of pot specialized for boiling water, commonly with a lid, spout, and handle, or a small electric kitchen appliance of similar shape that functions in a self-contained manner.
-Kettles can be heated either by placing on a stove, or by their own internal electric heating element in the appliance versions.
+A kettle, sometimes called a tea kettle or teakettle, is a device specialized for boiling water, commonly with a lid, spout, and handle.
+There are two main types: the stovetop kettle, which uses heat from a hob, and the electric kettle, which is a small kitchen appliance with an internal heating element.

 Etymology

-The word kettle originates from Old Norse ketill "cauldron".
+The word kettle originates from Old Norse ketill, "cauldron".
 The Old English spelling was cetel with initial che- [tʃ] like 'cherry', Middle English (and dialectal) was chetel, both come (together with German Kessel "cauldron") ultimately from Germanic *katilaz, that was borrowed from Latin catillus, diminutive form of catinus "deep vessel for serving or cooking food", which in various contexts is translated as "bowl", "deep dish", or "funnel".

 Stovetop kettles

-A modern stovetop kettle is a metal vessel, with a flat bottom, used to heat water on a stovetop or hob.
+A modern stovetop kettle is a metal vessel with a flat bottom used to heat water on a stovetop or hob.
 They usually have a handle on top, a spout, and a lid.
-Some also have a steam whistle that indicates when the water has reached boiling point.
+Some also have a steam whistle that indicates when the water has reached its boiling point.

-Kettles are typically made with stainless steel, but can also be made from copper or other metals.
+Kettles are typically made with stainless steel but can also be made from copper or other metals.

 Electric kettles

-In countries with 200–240 V mains electricity, electric kettles are commonly used to boil water without the necessity of a stove top.
+In countries with 200–240 V mains electricity, electric kettles are commonly used to boil water without the necessity of a stovetop.
 The heating element is typically fully enclosed, with a power rating of 2–3 kW.
 This means that the current draw for an electric kettle is up to 13 A, which is a sizeable proportion of the current available for many homes: the main fuse of most homes varies between 20 and 100 amps.
 In countries with 120 V mains electricity, twice as much current is drawn for the same power.

-In modern designs, once the water has reached boiling point, the kettle automatically deactivates, preventing the water from boiling away and damaging the heating element.
-A more upright design, the "jug"-style electrical kettle, can be more economical to use, since even one cup of water will keep the element covered.
+In modern designs, once the water has reached its boiling point, the kettle automatically deactivates, preventing the water from boiling away and damaging the heating element.

-In the United States, an electric kettle may sometimes be referred to as a hot pot.

-In New Zealand a kettle is referred to as a jug.